openchatai/OpenChat/dj_backend_server/bugs_features_enhancements.md

 --
-Integrating mysql instead of sqlite, and provide configuration in env files or some other config file Crawled icons are stored somewhere and they are missing for website data sources Crawling status always shows up as failed.. check why
+Integrating mysql instead of sqlite, and provide configuration in env files or some other config file Crawled icons are stored somewhere and they are missing for website data sources Crawling status shows failed for pdf data sources, status update should happen in the celery task and not in the caller

 bot_response = ChatbotResponse(response.json())
 fails for when content moderation finds an issue with submitted document or the prompt, test with FREE_TEST_DATA_100KB

-'Chatbot' object has no attribute 'pdfdatasources'
+'Chatbot' object has no attribute 'pdfdatasources' ingest_status for pdf_data_sources is not working... same issue as above crawled_pages is not being saved in the database